 Want More Passive Income Motivation?

 Now you know some of the many benefits of lending in the peer to peer marketplace.
-As you can see, it’s easy to get started and you can earn decent rates of return with a minimal investment of time.
+As you can see, it’s easy to get started and you can earn a decent rate of return with a minimal investment of time.

-Of course, there are other investment options too, such as the stocks, mutual funds, ETFs, bonds, certificates of deposit (CDs), tax liens and more, but I will have to get into those subjects in a future post!
+Of course, there are other investment options too ― such as the stocks, mutual funds, ETFs, bonds, certificates of deposit (CDs), tax liens, precious metals (gold and silver), cryptocurrencies, and crowd-sourced real estate investing ― but I’ll have to dig into those subjects in a future post.

 Do you have questions about using peer to peer lending?
 Ask them in the comments below and I’ll share answers.